 - Developing deep self-knowledge

-- Seeing yourself as part of a community(ies)
+- Perceiving yourself as part of a community(ies)

 - Considering your own role in your community(ies)

 We ask: What can Oles do to make a positive impact in our community?

 Then we see it through, using what we’re learning in the classroom to devise and implement real-world solutions.

 Of students take an ACE course by the time they graduate

 Community partners engage in ACE courses each year

 National research and studies of St. Olaf students show that benefits include greater self-awareness, increased self-efficacy, and increased ability to apply academic knowledge to achieve community goals.
 Other benefits include becoming better able to communicate with a wider variety of people who are different from yourself, such as in age, culture, or socioeconomic status.